>

 Dr. Gordon H. Clark.
 The Decline of Theology in America.
 Audio Transcript.

-Dr. Clark is perhaps one of the only consistent Calvinists and presuppositionalist apologetes of the 20th century.
+Dr. Clark is perhaps one of the only consistent Calvinists and presuppositionalist apologists of the 20th century.
 The problem as I see it is that the charismatic movement is simply an adaptation of liberal theology applied to Pentecostal experience and even when the classical Pentecostals tried to retain their commitments to Evangelical orthodoxy they were attacked by the more progressive neo-orthodox and papist Charismatics as "fundamentalists."
-The fact of the matter is that consistent cessationist Protestant Evangelicals do not reject the miracles of the Bible but instead they are the only Evangelicals left today who believe that the miracles of the Bible are literally supernatural not just a psychological experience in the line of Schleiermacher and other liberal theologians who kicked off the neo-orthodox movement.
+The fact of the matter is that consistent cessationist Protestant Evangelicals do not reject the miracles of the Bible; instead, they are the only Evangelicals left today who believe that the miracles of the Bible are literally supernatural, not just a psychological experience in the line of Schleiermacher and other liberal theologians who kicked off the neo-orthodox movement.

-If we must suspend disbelief in third world miracle claims then I suppose every superstitious miracle story is credible.
-But from an orthodox and Protestant point of view the miracles recorded in the Bible are literally true and literally supernatural, not just inspired myths.
-For Pentecostals and Charismatics the Bible is only literally true from the point of view of their own personal experience, not as an objective reality recorded in the Bible.
+If we must suspend disbelief in third world miracle claims, then I suppose every superstitious miracle story is credible.
+This is true from an orthodox and Protestant point of view that the miracles recorded in the Bible are literally true and literally supernatural, not just inspired myths.
+For Pentecostals and Charismatics the Bible is only literally true from the point of view of their own personal experiences, not as an objective reality recorded in the Bible.
 Furthermore, the Bible does not just contain the Word of God.
 The Bible is literally the Holy Spirit inspired words of God, not just a record of revelation as Althouse contends above.
-If the Bible is not the final authority then the door is opened to all kinds of heretical movements within the Pentecostal/Charismatic movement, including the denial of the trinity and the Word of Faith movement which has more in common with Christian Science than with biblical Christianity.
+If the Bible is not the final authority, then the door is opened to all kinds of heretical movements within the Pentecostal/Charismatic movement, including the denial of the trinity by Oneness Pentecostals, and the Word of Faith movement, which has more in common with Christian Science than with biblical Christianity.
 Without the Bible there is no knowledge of God possible.
 None at all.

 2 Timothy 3:16 (NKJV)